rasmus-kirk/halo-accumulation/README.md

    - Theory behind PCS and their role in succinct proofs

 4. **Accumulation Schemes (AS)**
-   - Construction of `ASDL` and its components
+   - How accumulation schemes work
-   - Theoretical guarantees (completeness, soundness)
+   - Theoretical properties (completeness, soundness)

 5. **IVC Using Accumulation Schemes**
    - How accumulation schemes lead to new IVC constructions, without the need for a trusted setup